moneroguides/1x02-setting-up-your-own-node/script.md

 - Your IP address
 - The block height from which your wallet started synchronisation
-- The transaction IDs you broadcast and a list of decoys.
+- The transaction IDs you broadcast and a list of decoys

 Depending on your privacy concerns, this might not be ideal.
 So make sure you connect to a remote node hosted by someone you can trust.
 This is very important!